erreubequis/meta-id/BOARDS.md

-Boards with esp-link
+Boards with meta-id
 ====================

-This readme provides instructions for PCBs that I've made that are designed for esp-link.
+This readme provides instructions for PCBs that I've made that are designed for meta-id.
 Some of the instructions may be helpful to others as well.

 esp-bridge